Nicorenox/Raft-Consensus-Algorithm---gRPC-Implementation/README.md

-# Raft Consensus Algorithm - gRPC Implementation
+# Raft Project

-This project implements the **Raft consensus algorithm** using **gRPC** for communication between distributed nodes.
-The system is designed to ensure data consistency and fault tolerance across a cluster of servers.
-It includes **leaders**, **followers**, and **clients** that interact to maintain a replicated log and agree on state changes.
+This project implements a consensus system using the Raft algorithm in Python.
+The system consists of three nodes that simulate a working environment in a cluster, and a proxy that handles read and write operations.
+The architecture is designed to provide high availability and reliability through leadership and node voting.

 ## Introduction to Raft